-We conclude that perturbative QCD in the PS approximation reproduces the gluon distributions in $b\bar{b}g$ events.
-However, it is interesting to consider the extent to which anomalous chromomagnetic contributions are allowed by the data.
+We conclude that perturbative QCD in the PS approximation accurately reproduces the gluon distributions in $b\bar{b}g$ events.
+However, it is interesting to consider the extent to which anomalous chromomagnetic contributions are allowed.
 The Lagrangian represented by Eq.
 1 yields a model that is non-renormalizable.
 Nevertheless tree-level predictions can be derived [11] and used for a 'straw man' comparison with QCD.
-For each jet algorithm, in each bin of the x_g distribution, we parametrised the leading-order effect of an anomalous chromomagnetic moment and added it to the PS calculation to arrive at an effective QCD prediction including the anomalous moment at leading-order.
-A χ^2 minimization fit was performed to the data with κ as a free parameter.
-The corresponding κ and χ^2 values are shown in Table 3.
-For each algorithm the x_g distribution corresponding to the fit is indistinguishable from the respective PS prediction.
-In all cases κ is consistent with zero, and the corresponding 95% confidence-level (C.L.) limits on its value are shown in Table 3.
-Since the results are rather correlated, we quote preliminary limits on κ using the JADE algorithm, yielding $-0.07 < \kappa < 0.08$ at the 95% C.L.
+For illustration, the effect of a large anomalous moment, $\kappa = 0.75$, on the shape of the x_g distribution is shown in Fig. 3(a); there is a clear depletion of events in the region $x_g < 0.5$ and a corresponding enhancement for $x_g \ge 0.5$.
+By contrast the shape of the $\cos\theta_g$ distribution is relatively unchanged (not shown), even by such a large κ value.
+In each bin of the x_g distribution, we parametrised the leading-order effect of an anomalous chromomagnetic moment and added it to the PS calculation to arrive at an effective QCD prediction including the anomalous moment at leading-order.
+A χ^2 minimization fit was performed to the data with κ as a free parameter, yielding $\kappa = -0.011 \pm 0.048 ({ m stat.})^{+0.013}{-0.003} ({ m syst.}),$ which is consistent with zero within the errors, with a χ^2 of 17.8 for 9 degrees of freedom.
+The distribution corresponding to this fit is indistinguishable from the PS prediction (Fig. 3(a)) and is not shown.
+Our result corresponds to 95% confidence-level (c.l.) upper limits of $-0.11 < \kappa < 0.08$ (preliminary).

-5 Conclusion
+4 Conclusion

 In conclusion, we used the precise SLD tracking system to tag the gluon in 3-jet $e^+e^- \rightarrow Z^0 \rightarrow b\bar{b}g$ events.
 We studied the structure of these events in terms of the scaled gluon energy and polar angle, measured across the full kinematic range.
 We compared our data with perturbative QCD predictions, and found that the effect of the b-mass on the shapes of the distributions is small, that beyond-LO QCD contributions are needed to describe the energy distribution, and that the parton shower prediction agrees with the data.
 We also investigated an anomalous b-quark chromomagnetic moment, κ , which would affect the shape of the energy distribution.
-We set preliminary 95% c.l. limits of $-0.07 < \kappa < 0.08$ (preliminary).
+We set preliminary 95% c.l. limits of $-0.11 < \kappa < 0.08$.